|Introduction||Text: The Field Trip||Images: On-Site|

 Two widespread beds of fresh water mollusks also occur throughout the Manix Formation.
 The older of them yielded a Carbon 14 dating of 49 thousand years, while the younger shell horizon, also dated by the famous Carbon 14 radiometric age method, was determined to be 19.1 thousand years ago.

-The Manix Formation of San Bernardino County, California, has yielded one of the most important fossil faunas of Late Pleistocene mammals and birds on the West Coast.
+The Manix Formation of San Bernardino County, California, has yielded one of the most significant fossil faunas of Late Pleistocene mammals and birds on the West Coast.
 Many of the species identified have also been recognized in the incredible tar traps of the famous Brea pits in Los Angeles and McKittrick.

 In addition to the mammals and birds, several other varieties of animal life have also been recovered from the sediments of Ice Age Lake Manix.
-These include five species of ostracodes (a minute bivalve crustacean), two species of fresh water pelecypods, nine species of fresh water gastropods, two species of fish (the Tui Mojave Chub and Three-spine stickleback), and one species of reptile (the Western pond turtle).
+These include five species of ostracods (a minute bivalve crustacean), two species of fresh water pelecypods, nine species of fresh water gastropods, two species of fish (the Tui Mojave Chub and Three-spine stickleback), and one species of reptile (the Western pond turtle).

 Among the 25 varieties of fossil birds identified from the Late Pleistocene section are such extinct forms as the Large-footed Cormorant, the Brea Stork, the Small Flamingo, Cope's Flamingo, Shufeldt's American Coot, and the Oregon Gull; living members of the avian fauna include the Arctic Loon, Eared Grebe, Western Grebe, American White Pelican, Double-crested Cormorant, Tundra Swan, Honker, Green-winged Teal, Mallard, Greater Scaup, Common Merganser, Ruddy Duck, Bald Eagle, Crane, sandpiper, a phalarope, a large gull, Golden Eagle, and the Great Horned Owl.